valheimPlus/ValheimPlus/README.md

 [![ZapHosting](http://valheimplus.com/zap/692x127.jpg)](https://zap-hosting.com/valheimplus)
 [![GFXHosting](https://www.gtxgaming.co.uk/wp-content/uploads/2021/02/valheim_plus_banner-3.png)](https://www.gtxgaming.co.uk/clientarea/aff.php?aff=2096)

-If you are interested in being in this list, please contact us via Discord, GitHub, Nexus or via e-mail at "contact@valheim.plus".

-*(We do not agree to exclusive deals.)*

 # Features
 All of these features can be adjusted by a configuration file.
 This also allows you to only enable very specific featues.